raulmaroiu25/Manual-Testing-Portfolio/README.md

 # Manual Testing Portfolio

-This repository contains a complete manual testing portfolio designed to demonstrate practical QA skills, structured documentation, and the ability to design and execute test scenarios.

-## 📌 Contents

-- Login Test Cases
-- Registration Test Cases
-- Search Test Cases
-- Form Validation
-- Boundary Value Analysis
-- Negative Test Cases
-- Usability Test Cases
-- Security Test Cases
-- Performance Test Cases
-- Edge Cases
-- API Test Cases

-Each folder contains detailed manual test cases written in a clear and structured format.

-## 🎯 Purpose

-The goal of this portfolio is to showcase:

-- Understanding of QA methodologies
-- Ability to design test cases
-- API testing fundamentals
-- Organized documentation
-- Real-world testing scenarios

-## 🧰 Tools Used

-- GitHub (documentation & version control)
-- Postman (API testing)
-- Manual testing techniques

-## 👤 Author

-Raul Maroiu
-Manual QA Tester
+This repository contains my complete Manual Testing Portfolio, created to demonstrate my ability to design, structure, and document test scenarios for both UI and API testing.
+The project include multiple categories of test cases, each written in a clear, consistent, and professional format.

+---

+## 📁 Project Structure

+The portfolio is organized into the following sections:

+- **Login Test Cases**
+- **Registration Test Cases**
+- **Search Test Cases**
+- **Form Validation Test Cases**
+- **Boundary Value Analysis**
+- **Negative Test Cases**
+- **Usability Test Cases**
+- **Security Test Cases**
+- **Performance Test Cases**
+- **Edge Cases**
+- **API Test Cases**

+Each folder contains individual `.md` files with detailed manual test cases.

+---

+## 🎯 Purpose of This Portfolio

+The goal of this repository is to showcase:

+- My understanding of QA methodologies
+- Ability to design clear and structured test cases
+- Coverage of multiple testing types (functional, negative, boundary, usability, security, performance, API)
+- Professional documentation skills
+- Familiarity with Postman and API testing concepts

+This portfolio reflects the workflow and documentation style used in real QA environments.

+---

+## 🧰 Tools & Skills Demonstrated

+- **Manual Testing Techniques**
+- **Test Case Design**
+- **Boundary Value Analysis**
+- **Negative Testing**
+- **Usability & Security Testing**
+- **API Testing (Postman)**
+- **GitHub for documentation & version control**

+---

+## 🧭 How to Navigate This Repository

+- Each folder contains test cases grouped by category
+- Files follow a consistent naming format:
+  `TC_<MODULE>_<NUMBER>.md`
+- Test cases include:
+  - Title
+  - Module
+  - Steps
+  - Expected Result
+  - Priority
+  - Status

+---

+## 👤 About Me

+My name is *Raul Maroiu*, and I am a Manual QA Tester focused on creating clear, structured, and practical test documentation.
+This portfolio represents my approach to testing, organization, and attention to detail.

+---

+## 📬 Contact

+If you want to connect or discuss QA topics, feel free to reach out.